Brock Heasley

 There’s much more to food than palate and preference.
 How does a go-to meal at your favorite hometown restaurant reveal the true you behind the web bio?

-There was once a plan to turn California into six separate states.
+There was once a plan to turn California into 6 separate states.
 If it had gone through, the Central Valley, where I live, would have become the most economically depressed state in the entire country.
 The Central Valley is also the agricultural capital of the U.S. with acres and acres of farmland and more fresh fruit on street corners than we know what to do with.
 Somehow, in a world that increasingly values food as an experience and for all its traditional sustaining and social aspects, the place where all that food comes from is always fighting for its existence.

 All that to say, we have great food here.
 Maybe we’re struggling everywhere else, but you can throw a rock and hit a great meal.

 My go-to?
 House of Juju in Old Town Clovis.
 Best burgers on the planet, and yet despite that, I always go for the sliders.
-I grew up thinking there were no real opportunities for me—Fresno doesn’t tend to breed big dreamers.
+I grew up thinking there were no real opportunities for me — Fresno doesn’t tend to breed big dreamers.
 So here I am now.
 I’m a filmmaker, and that’s absolutely wild and should not be.
 It’s not a choice or a career I ever thought I could have when I was growing up.
 I never dared to dream that big.

 The first time I ever ate at Juju was right after my wife and I both lost our jobs.
 Months went by, and we couldn’t get new jobs for trying.
 With our savings dwindling and every opportunity drying up, a friend had pity on us and took us out to lunch at Juju.
-We couldn’t believe how generous he was—the meal was not cheap—but we were even more blown away by how good the food was.
+We couldn’t believe how generous he was — the meal was not cheap — but we were even more blown away by how good the food was.

 So give me variety.
 Give me choices.
 I know, I know.
 House of Juju, your full burgers are amazing, but those sliders are pretty dang good, too, and I want all those different tastes and options.